alfonsogober/gdax-lambda-buyer/README.md

   environment:
     ...
-    FIAT_AMOUNT: 10       # The amount of fiat you wish to exchange for crypto
+    FIAT_AMOUNT: 15       # The amount of fiat you wish to exchange for crypto
     FIAT_TYPE: 'USD'      # The type of fiat you plan to use.
-Also supports EUR/GBP
+Also supports EUR/GBP ...
-    CRYPTO_TYPE: 'BTC'    # The type of cryptocurrency you wish to buy.
-...

 functions:
-  buy:
+  buyBitcoin:
+    handler: handler.buyBitcoin
+    events:
+      - schedule: rate(7 days) # Change this to your liking.
+  buyEthereum:
+    handler: handler.buyEthereum
+    events:
+      - schedule: rate(7 days) # Change this to your liking.
+  buyLitecoin:
-    handler: handler.buy
+    handler: handler.buyLitecoin
     events:
       - schedule: rate(7 days) # Change this to your liking.